VaibhavKumar215/Weather-app/README.md

 ## 📌 Introduction
 The **Weather Forecast Application** is a web-based project built with **JavaScript, HTML, and Tailwind CSS**.
-Its primary purpose is to provide real-time weather updates and a 5-day extended forecast.
+Its primary purpose is to deliver real-time weather updates, provide a 5-day extended forecast, and display recently searched cities.

 The app integrates with the **OpenWeatherMap API** to fetch accurate weather data, delivering a clean and interactive user experience.

 ---